 Selecting a pair of climbing shoes for the first time can be confusing.
 Especially if you are new to climbing.
-In order to make an informed decision when buying rock climbing shoes, you’ll need to know what are the different types of climbing shoes and the pros and cons of each design.
+To make an informed decision when buying rock climbing shoes, you’ll need to know what are the different types of climbing shoes and the pros and cons of each design.

 Choosing the right size

-To choose the “right-size” means a size that helps you perform on the wall.
+Choosing the “right size” means a size that helps you perform on the wall.
 The right size does not mean comfort.
 Climbing requires you to stand on edges as small as a couple of mm using the area around your toes.
 To enable you to do that your toes need to be forced together to remove any movement or wiggle room.
 If your toes are not kept together you will not be able to stand on tiny edges.
-So the right size to choose is one that is smaller than your normal day to day shoe size.
+So the right size to choose is smaller than your normal day-to-day shoe size.

 How small should I go?

-To be sure the size you choose does not end up too small, always try out climbing shoes after you had warmed up your feet.
+To be sure the size you choose does not end up too small, always try out climbing shoes after you have warmed up your feet.
 You can do that by walking, stretching, or better yet after climbing.
 This will make sure your feet are already expanded when you try on the climbing shoes that you wish to buy.
-You don’t want to choose the shoe size that is tight when your feet are cold.
-This is to prevent the shoe from becoming extremely tight after your feet have warmed up and expanded after climbing for a couple of hours.
+You don’t want to choose a shoe size that is tight when your feet are cold.
+This prevents the shoe from becoming extremely tight after your feet have warmed up and expanded after climbing for a couple of hours.

 Types of climbing shoes

-Neutral climbing shoes are suitable for beginner climbers that are not used to tight and down-turned climbing shoes used by experienced climbers.
-However, there is a wrong conception that flat neutral climbing shoes are mainly for beginner climbers.
-Experienced climbers use neutral shoes as well, especially when climbing on routes that are slabby and requires smearing.
+Neutral climbing shoes are suitable for beginner climbers not used to tight and down-turned climbing shoes used by experienced climbers.
+However, there is a wrong conception that flat-neutral climbing shoes are mainly for beginner climbers.
+Experienced climbers use neutral shoes as well, especially when climbing on routes that are slabby and require smearing.
 Climbers also prefer flats for long multi-pitch climbs.

-1 – Comfortable which enable climbers to keep the shoes on for a long duration with minimum discomfort
+1 – Comfortable which enables climbers to keep the shoes on for a long duration with minimum discomfort

 2 – Good on smears and suitable for slab routes and crack climbs